danielzlatanov/rock-paper-scissors/README.md

 Try out this game by playing it directly in your web browser: (Click either the [hyperlink](https://replit.com/@danielzlatanov/rock-paper-scissors#rock-paper-scissors.js) or the image below to open it!)

+Make sure to click the `Run` button in Replit!

 [Link to the game](https://replit.com/@danielzlatanov/rock-paper-scissors#rock-paper-scissors.js)

 <a href="https://replit.com/@danielzlatanov/rock-paper-scissors#rock-paper-scissors.js">